 - Is there any possibility of finishing any coursework remotely from home?

 - Will it be possible to be readmitted later?

 - Are there any other options — such as a Leave of Absence or Personal Leave?

-For some students, leaving school quickly or immediately is the only option – or at least the best option.
+For some students, leaving school quickly or immediately is the only option — and the best option.
 You and your student will need to decide whether leaving or finishing is in your student’s best interest.
 You will need to talk openly and frankly about the issues.
 Consult with someone at the college to be sure that you have accurate information about options and implications.
-Help your student understand – and believe – that there may be many paths toward his ultimate goals.
+Help your student understand — and believe — that there may be many paths toward their ultimate goals.